julch94/learning-lua/README.md

 ![image](https://github.com/julch94/learning-lua/assets/74890109/0d95fea1-8542-4211-8eb4-4ea022124233)

+### Module 2-10 - Using Arithmetic Operators with Variables

 Module 2-10 covers using arithmetic operators with variables

 I kind of already knocked this one out during an earlier section as I thought that was the intent.
 The lesson goes on to review the basic arithmetic operators and using them to reassign the value of a variable - for example: myVariable = myVariable + 1.

+### Module 2-10 Assignment - Modifying Scores
 The assignment for Module 2-10 was as follows:

 1. Kamala scores 1 point.
 Add 1 to the player1Score variable and print it to output the modified value.